jiama843/tf-mnist/mnist_notes.md

     tf.estimator.EstimatorSpec(mode=mode, predictions=predictions)

+predictions is a tensor of predictions or a dictionary of predictions.

 Overall, a model function can be configured with the template below so that it can be valid in the context of an estimator: